adrybakov/rad-tools/docs/source/user-guide/module/crystal/index.rst

 Crystal
 *******

+.. currentmodule:: radtools

 .. versionadded:: 0.7

 For the full reference see :ref:`api_crystal-module`

-.. currentmodule:: radtools

-Crystal module describe the crystal structure of the material.
+Crystal module describe the crystal structure of the material, which consists of the lattice and the atoms.
+For the detailed guides see:
-Fot the guide to each of the classes of this module see:

 .. toctree::
+    :caption: Individual guides on
-    :maxdepth: 2
+    :maxdepth: 1

     crystal
     lattice
     atom
     kpoints
+    bravais-lattices/index